CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 `media → coalawebsocial → plugins → content → socialpanel → themes`

-Give the theme a differnt name and edit the files as needed.
+Give the theme a different name and edit the files as needed.
 All the folders located in the themes directory will automatically be listed in the **Form Theme** select list.